-Rentals are governed essentially by several items of legislation: the Tenancy Act ("Lei do Inquilinato", Decree 43525 of March 7, 1961, as amended by Decree 24/2006 of August 23), without prejudice to the provisions of the Civil Code relating rentals that do not conflict with it, and rentals for the housing, industry, commerce and services act (Act 8/79 of July 3).
+Rentals are governed essentially by several items of legislation: the Tenancy Act (Lei do Inquilinato, Decree no. 43 525, of March 7, 1961, and subsequent amendments), without prejudice to the provisions of the Civil Code relating rentals that do not conflict with it, and rentals for the housing, industry, commerce and services act (Act no. 8/79, of July 3, and subsequent amendments).
 The former applies to the legal relationship between individuals and the latter to the legal relationship between the State, as landlord, and tenants as individuals.